telerik/blazor-docs/components/grid/selection/cells.md

 When you want to edit a Grid item, the cell selection has the following behavior:

-* In the [Incell EditMode]({%slug components/grid/editing/incell%}) there is an overlapping action that triggers cell selection and InCell editing (clicking in the cell).
-Each attempt to select a cell puts a cell in edit mode.
-In such case only the editing feature is working.
+* Cell selection is not supported with [`Incell` edit mode]({%slug components/grid/editing/incell%}) due to the overlapping pointer events that trigger selection and editing.
+If both features are enabled, only the editing will work.
-* In [Inline EditMode]({%slug components/grid/editing/inline%}) and [Popup EditMode]({%slug components/grid/editing/popup%}) the cell selection can be done by clicking on the desired cell.
+* [`Inline` edit mode]({%slug components/grid/editing/inline%}) and [`Popup` edit mode]({%slug components/grid/editing/popup%}) integrate with cell selection without limitations.

 ### Selection and Virtual Scrolling

-When the Grid has [virtual scrolling]({%slug components/grid/virtual-scrolling%}) the selectable cells will be the one in the current set of items (page).
-If you select a cell and scroll down to some of the ones that are not rendered yet (virtualization kicks in) and you want to select that range with the `Shift` button, the selection will start from the position of the first item of the current set (page) to the last selected cell.
+When the Grid has [virtual scrolling]({%slug components/grid/virtual-scrolling%}), the component is able to select a range of cells with **Shift** only if all rows in that range are currently rendered.
+Consider the following scenario:

+1. Select a cell.
+1. Scroll down, so that virtualization kicks in and the rendered rows are no longer the same.
+1. Select another cell with **Shift**.

+In this case, the range selection will start from the first row that is currently rendered.
+Compare with [Selection and paging](#selection-and-paging) below.

 ### Selection and Paging

-The `SelectedCells` collection persists across paging operations.
-Changing the page will keep it populated and you can add more items to the collection.
+The `SelectedCells` collection persists across paging.

 ### Selection and Templates

-When your Grid configuration contains [Grid templates]({%slug components/grid/features/templates%}) and cell selection:
+When using [Grid templates]({%slug components/grid/features/templates%}) with cell selection:

-* If you are using a [Grid Column Template]({%slug grid-templates-column%}) and you have a clickable component as content of the Grid Column Template, you should add the `@onclick:stopPropagation` directive to the element of the clickable component.
-You can check the knowledge base article on [how to stop the selection from being triggered when the user clicks another component in the Grid Column Template]({%slug grid-kb-row-selection-in-column-template%}).
-It applies for both—row and cell selection in the Grid.
+* If you are using a [Grid column template]({%slug grid-templates-column%}) and you have a clickable element in the template, wrap this element in a container with a `@onclick:stopPropagation` directive.
+You can check the knowledge base article on [how to prevent row selection when the user clicks another component in the Grid column template]({%slug grid-kb-row-selection-in-column-template%}).
+It applies for both row and cell selection.
-* If you are using the [Row Template]({%slug components/grid/features/templates%}#row-template), the cell selection won't work.
-The Row Template changes the content and the built-in cells instances.
+* If you are using a [row template]({%slug components/grid/features/templates%}#row-template) the Grid does not support cell selection.
+The row template removes the built-in cell instances and the HTML markup may not even include the expected number of cells.

 ## See Also